India and Chile plan to expand the PTA and include services and investment

 One instance is cold chains.
 We know that a lot of crops in India are lost because of the lack of proper management related to cold chains.
-Chile could perhaps collaborate in that area, since we have some experience on that area.
+Chile could perhaps collaborate, since we have some experience in this area.
 We are also trying to create more resilient policies adapted to new circumstances like Covid or new challenges that could happen in the future.

 It is important to include technical institutions.
 We are working with the Indian Council of Agricultural Research, for instance, on the National Initiative on Climate Resilient Agriculture in India with Chilean counterparts.
 The MOU is in the final steps of negotiation and we see that as a very good opportunity for both countries.

 We are in a permanent search of new areas of cooperation.
 One instance is our cooperation in mining and geology.
 Both countries have expressed an intention to co-operate in lithium extraction.
 Along with Argentina and Bolivia, we form what’s called the lithium triangle and we have a working group in this area.
 Before Covid, we received a visit of an Indian delegation in Chile.
 We are looking forward the re-establishment of normal travel conditions to take this forward.

 Everything related to exports of pharmaceutical drugs and generics from India to Chile is of utmost importance for us.
 We have already signed an agreement between the State Trading Corporation of India and the local Chilean counterpart.
 Now we are working with regulatory bodies to sign the new agreement in order to facilitate cooperation in this area.